Eating seven or more portions of fruit and vegetables a day can reduce your risk of dying at any point in time, according to new research.

 Scientists looked at the eating habits of thousands of people.
 They found that eating seven or more portions reduced a person’s risk of death from heart disease and cancer by 31 and 25 per cent respectively.

 The study also found that eating vegetables had a more beneficial effect on health than fruit.
-Our Senior Dietitian Victoria Taylor said: “This is another reminder that that eating fruit and vegetables is good for our heart health and an important part of a balanced diet.
+Our Senior Dietitian Victoria Taylor said: “This is another reminder that eating fruit and vegetables is good for our heart health and an important part of a balanced diet.

 “Recommendations on fruit and vegetables vary from country to country and there is always debate about what the optimum amount should be.
 However, it shouldn’t be forgotten that on average, we are still struggling to meet our existing target of five-a-day here in the UK.